500/6 Bizpoint 10

 Timeline of water-related historical events in the Chiang Mai area

-768: Haripunchai is founded on the banks of the Ping river
+768: Haripunchai is founded on the western bank of the Ping river

 1277-1280: Ai Fa canal, a 36 km long irrigation project, is excavated under king Phraya Yi Ba, the last ruler of Harinpunchai.
 This project evolved, 700 years later, into the Mae Faek irrigation project.